-In order to investigate the sensitivity of the Newton method in coupled cluster theory we perform Newton optimizations for a set of random perturbations of the exact coupled cluster amplitudes as initial value.
-For each experiment we draw 50 normal distributed perturbations and normalize them to be of the desired size.
-We then perform a newton optimization with at most 30 iterations, which is sufficient for the considered experimental set up.
-It turns out that in coupled-cluster theory, the sensitivity of Newton's method is rather severe, see~\cref{fig:newton}.
+In order to investigate the sensitivity of the Newton method in CC theory we perform Newton optimizations for a set of random perturbations of the exact CC amplitudes as the initial value.
+For each experiment, we draw 50 normally distributed perturbations and normalize them to be of the desired size.
+We then perform a Newton optimization with at most 30 iterations, which is sufficient for the considered experimental setup.
+It turns out that in CC theory, the sensitivity of Newton's method is rather severe, see~\cref{fig:newton}.
 We emphasize that the CCSD amplitude vector in this example consists of 18 values, i.e., in a perturbation that has norm 1 each entry is on average of size $1/18\approx 0.056$.
 The \cref{fig:newton} clearly shows the decrease of successfully converged Newton optimizations as we increase the norm of the perturbation (at 30 iterations we deem the optimization to have failed).

 In~\cref{fig:success_rate} we show the success rate as a function of the norm of the perturbation.
-As expected, this shows a clearly decreasing trend.
+As expected, this clearly shows a decreasing trend.
 We emphasize that in practical simulations, the initial guess is not chosen at random but corresponds to the MP2 result.
-Yet, our experiments show that for the Newton optimization to be on average successful, we require the initial guess to be of high-quality.
+Yet, our experiments show that for the Newton optimization to be on average successful, we require the initial guess to be of high quality.
 This again supports the assumptions made in~\cite{schneider2009analysis}.
-We moreover note that if Newton's method converges successfully, it mostly converge towards the originally perturbed solution.
+We moreover note that if Newton's method converges successfully, it mostly converges towards the originally perturbed solution.
 However, in a few cases, we observe that Newton's method successfully converges but towards a different solution.
 It is worth mentioning that this solution was not physical, i.e., the solution yielded an energy value of 51 which is outside the spectrum of the considered Hamiltonian (spec(H)$= [\![ 1,20 ]\!]$).